-- (a) Define moment of inertia of a rigid body. - (b) Express the torque in terms of the moment of inertia and the angular acceleration. - (c) Describe how the moment of inertia changes when the distribution of mass of a body changes in a simple way.
+- (a) Define moment of inertia of a rigid body. - (b) Express the torque in terms of the moment of inertia and the angular acceleration. - (c) Describe how the moment of inertia changes when the distribution of mass of a body changes in a simple way. - 2.5.3 Energy of a rigid body rotating about a fixed axis

-- (a) Identify energy changes taking place in systems involving rotating bodies. - (b) State and use the equations for the work done, kinetic energy and power for systems involving rotating bodies. - (c) Relate rolling without slipping to the absence of energy losses due to friction.
+- (a) Identify energy changes taking place in systems involving rotating bodies. - (b) State and use the equations for the work done, kinetic energy and power for systems involving rotating bodies. - (c) Relate rolling without slipping to the absence of energy losses due to friction. - 2.5.4 Angular momentum and its conservation